peerbelt/loopback-connector-cassandra/README.md

 **NOTE: THIS MODULE IS PRE-RELEASE **

-Cassandra connector for LoopBack that uses an data agnostic storage.
+Cassandra connector for LoopBack that uses a data agnostic storage.

 ## Usage